A world nourished by nature

 Picture

-We have been piloting a sound based programme for children and are delighted to now be able to offer our book guiding you on how to bring sound based activities into a child's life
+We are delighted to offer you our book on how to bring sound based activities into a child's life

-To obtain a free copy of this resource you need to enrol on our one day workshop where you will get hands on experience of delivering sound therapy for children alongside a deeper understanding of the theories involved as well as how to create a child's own unique sound map portfolio
+The book offers fun ways to get hands on experience of delivering sound therapy for children alongside a deeper understanding of the theories involved as well as how to create a child's own unique sound map portfolio

-You dont need any previous experience in music or sound therapy - the intent is to help parents, carers, siblings and teachers walk alongside the child by entering into their
+You dont need any previous experience in music or sound therapy - the book is aimed at parents, carers, siblings and teachers so you can walk alongside a child by entering into their personal sound scape.

 By gaining insights into the child's way of being we can help them build sensory resilience.